 - Provide Self-Service Options

 Your customer service team can likely identify some of the most common questions they’re asked each day, and your customers themselves can tell you that having to contact you with these questions is inconvenient.
 Customer support software, especially in the B2B industry, can provide easy self-service options for your site.
-Self-service allows your clients to search knowledge-base articles, or a Frequently Asked Questions (FAQs) page, for answers to their questions.
+Customer self-service software allows your clients to search knowledge-base articles, or a Frequently Asked Questions (FAQs) page, for answers to their questions.
 Ticket deflection provides suggested solutions during the process of creating a ticket so a customer may find their answer without having to speak to someone.
 This doesn’t need to be extremely technical, and it won’t work for more nuanced or escalated situations.

 Want to learn more about how companies are utilizing self-service to improve customer support?
 Click here to download our whitepaper on unified omnichannel customer self-service